 Venues will have peak and off-peak seasons.
 During the busy season, catering companies may charge extra for their services to accommodate the higher demand.
 If you are flexible with your wedding date, check with what seasons could be financially healthier.

 Doing things yourself.

-Go the route of having a small ceremonial cake that the two of you cut for the photos or video and then have out cupcakes or an assortment of tasty delights for your guest to pick and choose from.
+Another DIY is to have a natural sponge cake as your wedding cake.
+Or you could have a small ceremonial cake that the two of you cut for the photos and then have cupcakes or an assortment of doughnuts for your guests to choose from.